effectivecore/core/readme/software.md

 Trademarks
 =====================================================================

+- Acorn is registered trademark or trademarks of Flying Meat Inc.
 - Apache HTTP Server, Apache, and the Apache feather logo are trademarks of The Apache Software Foundation.
 - Apple®, iPad®, iPad Air®, iPad mini™, iPad Pro®, iPhone®, macOS®, OS X®, Retina®, Retina HD®, Safari® are trademarks of Apple Inc., registered in the U.S. and other countries.
+- Araxis Merge is registered trademark or trademarks of Araxis Ltd.
 - BoxySVG is registered trademark or trademarks of Jarosław Foksa.
 - Charles is registered trademark or trademarks of XK72.
 - ColorSnapper is registered trademark or trademarks of Koole Sache.
+- DataGrip is registered trademark of JetBrains s.r.o.
 - Find Any Files is registered trademark or trademarks of Thomas Tempelmann.
 - Firefox® is registered trademark of Mozilla Foundation.
 - FreeBSD® is registered trademark of The FreeBSD Foundation.